dmarti/PUFFIN/README.md

  * Leakage of ad revenue from high-engagement, high-reputation sites to lower-engagement sites where the same audience appears to be available.

-While proposed post-cookie ad systems address the leakage of _data_ away from high-reputation sites, the _revenue_ leakage is still a problem for web users who are members of the audience for that content and prefer to see more of it produced.
+While proposed post-cookie ad systems address the leakage of user data away from high-reputation sites, the revenue leakage is still a problem for web users who are members of the audience for that content and prefer to see more of it produced.